tim-butterworth/useful-apis/README.md

-This is where the project info should go :)
+This project uses regular micronaut and some Hibernate